civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(2)** A decision statement issued in relation to a designated project that includes activities that are regulated under the `Canadian Energy Regulator Act` is considered to be a part of the certificate, order, permit, licence or authorization issued, the leave or exemption granted or the direction or approval given under that Act in relation to the designated project.

   **(3)** A decision statement issued in relation to a designated project that includes activities that are regulated under the `Canada Oil and Gas Operations Act` is considered to be a part of the authorization or licence issued, the approval granted or the leave given under that Act in relation to the designated project.

+  **(3.1)** Sections 120 to 152 do not apply to the administration or enforcement of this Act as it relates to a condition of a decision statement that is issued in relation to a designated project that includes activities that are regulated, as applicable, under the `Canada–Newfoundland and Labrador Atlantic Accord Implementation Act` or the `Canada-Nova Scotia Offshore Petroleum Resources Accord Implementation Act` if the condition is a requirement of an authorization issued under the Act in question in relation to that designated project.

   **(4)** Sections 120 to 152 do not apply to the administration or enforcement of this Act as it relates to any condition that is considered to be a part of a licence and any decision statement that is considered to be a part of a licence, certificate, order, permit, authorization, leave, exemption, direction or approval.